 Instant access to wonderful walking trails & stunning scenery.

-Scenic drives around the Great Mournes & home by the Coast
+Scenic drives around the great Mournes & by the coast.

-Our longest listed Monument the 22 mile Mourne wall on 15 peaks
+The Mourne wall, longest listed Monument 22 miles on 15 peaks.

 Castlewellan Park. with the largest maze in Ireland, Great walks & the Wonderful Annesley Arboretum.